edgio-docs/edgio-docs/src/guides/v7/performance/observability/developer-tools-extension.md

 -   The **Edgio** tab is only available when a request has been issued to our network through the Chrome tab from which DevTools was launched.
 -   The **Edgio** tab will only display requests issued after it has been loaded.
 This means that it may initally display a blank page or a partial list of requests.
 Refresh the page to analyze the current request and all requests spawned from it.
+-   If a request contains empty cells for various columns (e.g., Cache Status, Cacheable, and Matched Rules), then the request was either not served through {{ PRODUCT }} or it was served through a different property or environment on which the Debug Header feature has not been enabled.
 -   Click on a request to view more detailed information about that request.

    ![{{ CHROME_EXTENSION }} shown with request details](/images/v7/performance/developer-tools-request-details.png?width=550)

--   View the following site performance statistics at the bottom of Chrome's DevTools:
+-   Located at the bottom of Chrome's DevTools are the following performance statistics for the current set of requests in {{ CHROME_EXTENSION }}:

     -   **TTFB:** [Time to First Byte](https://web.dev/articles/ttfb).
     -   **LCP:** [Large Contentful Paint](https://web.dev/articles/lcp)